 Football like life is a game of inches, I.e small things can make a huge difference.

 Even if you lose, you must still be proud of yourself that you gave everything you had.

 One of the greatest examples of cinematic artistry and storytelling by director Steven Spielberg, Schindler’s List is one of the greatest movies on the horrors of the Jewish holocaust in the second world war.

 Based on the real-life of German businessman Oskar Schindler, who saved the lives of more than 1000 Jews by employing them in his shell factories.
 Schindler does this knowing there’s always a threat of his plans getting exposed which would eventually lead to a loss of thousands of lives along with his.

-Even if you decide to watch only one movie from this list, then, definitely make it this one.
+Even if you decide to watch only one movie from this list, definitely make it this one.

 Key Takeaways: Power is when you have the justification to use violence against somebody, but still you don’t.